 I’ll be the first to admit it- I’m a little obsessed with Snapchat.
-I’ve stuck with the app through all the updates: when the “best friends” feature was taken away, when “best friends” came back (but privately), when emojis were introduced, and thus reduced your entire relationship with someone to what kind of smiley they had next to their name, and when the interactive lenses (or filters) were rolled out.
-I hate losing a snap streak with someone, and not a day goes by where I don’t use the dog filter.
-Snapchat is, as the kids say, “bae.”
+I’ve stuck with the app through all the updates: when the “best friends” feature was taken away, when “best friends” came back (but privately), when emojis were introduced, and when the interactive lenses (or filters) were rolled out.
+I proudly have snap streaks over 600 days, and it’s likely the app I spend the most time in.

 I’m not alone in this either.
-On any given day, Snapchat reaches 11 percent of the American population (up from 11 percent in 2016), and 70 percent of 13-34 year olds.
-Snapchat saw a growth of 400 percent from May 2015 to May 2016, and now surpasses Twitter in users worldwide.
+On any given day, Snapchat reaches 28 percent of the American population (up from 11 percent in 2016), and 70 percent of 13-34 year olds (up from 41 percent in 2016).
+6 in 10 Snapchat users are between 25 – 34, and it surpasses Twitter in users worldwide.
 It has an unparalleled hold on a highly desired market – millennials account for 70 percent of the user base, which marketers spend 500 percent more to reach than any other demographic.

-Both are major changes for the platform which has historically catered more to its consumers than advertisers and built its reputation on disappearing photos.
+Both were major changes for the platform which had historically catered more to its consumers than advertisers and built its reputation on disappearing photos.
 But Snapchat’s sudden focus on advertisers and failure to listen to users feedback led to a 73% drop in user satisfaction.

 - In-Story Ads.
-Previously advertisers could only post within the Discovery feature, which could get anywhere from 500,000 to over a million views in a day (with overall daily video views that beat Facebook’s by 2 billion).
-No word yet on if the in-story ads have increased viewership- but those numbers are sure to be coming soon.
+Added in 2016, previously advertisers could only post within the Discover feature, which could get anywhere from 500,000 to over a million views in a day (with overall daily video views that beat Facebook’s by 2 billion).
+Now they’re able to place static or video ads while still giving the user an uninterrupted experience.

 - Geofilters.
 A geofilter is a filter that appears within certain geographical locations.
 These filters and their respective locations are designed by any user, then approved and made live by Snapchat.
 Companies can design a geofilter and pay for it to be used where they want.
-Snapchat also has a feature of on-demand (read: “short-term”) geofilters that can be used to promote a campaign, sale, or event for a lower budget.
+Snapchat advertising also has a feature of on-demand (read: “short-term”) geofilters that can be used to promote a campaign, sale, or event for a very reasonable price.